St. Luke's Images of St. Mary

 |Mare de Dèu del Miracle, Cocentaina, Alicante, Valencia,

-Spain.
-Panel said given by Pope Nicholas V (d.
+Cardinal Bessarion to Rome in 1400s, then given by Pope Nicholas V (d.
 1455) to Ximén Perez de

 Corella, first Count of Cocentaina, in thanks for military assistance.
 It